María de la O Lejárraga: Possible plagiarism by Walt Disney

 Through her translator Collice Portnoff, in 1951 Lejárraga sent Walt Disney a manuscript entitled Merlín y Viviana, the story of a dog falling in love with a vain female cat.
 She hoped it could be made into a film, but two months later Disney sent it back.
 In 1955 the Disney movie Lady and the Tramp premiered, in which there were some similarities to Lejárraga's story.
 In a letter the translator talks about it: "We sent it to Walt Disney, who held it for a couple of months and gave it back saying they didn't take unsolicited manuscripts.
 Later, they made a movie, Lady and the Tramp, which was the same story, only changing the cat for a female dog.
 This time I didn't want to protest.
 What for?"

 Works in Irish translation

-Despite having being one of the oldest vernacular literatures in Western Europe, Irish lacked dramatic works.
+Despite having been one of the oldest vernacular literatures in Western Europe, Irish lacked dramatic works.
 The Irish Literary Revival resulted in efforts to fill the gap including support for translations into Irish.

 Martínez Sierra plays (which had been performed in Ireland in English before the first Gaelic translation) appear to have been thought suitable for Roman Catholic, rural audiences.

 The first Martínez Sierra work in Gaelic was Bean An Ghaiscidhigh (Spanish: La mujer del héroe). which was produced at the Irish Language Theatre in Galway in 1929.
 The translation, by Tomás Ó hÉighneacháin, was published by An Gúm.
 Like the Irish Language Theatre, An Gúm was founded under the Cumann na nGaedheal government, part of its policy of reviving the Irish language.
 It is not evident that either of the Martínez Sierras derived any financial benefit from Irish language adaptations.